science club |

 I bought on ebay a USB sound card that looked like it might still have space in it's enclosure

 Any USB sound card looks internally basically like this:

 A sound chip provides about 2.5V to 3V DC via a 3 KOhm resistor to the microphone port.
 There is as well a capacitor connected to the mic port to separate the audio signal from the DC voltage.

 A Ohmmeter is useful for locating the correct resistor.
 This card had actually only one resistor.
 The other

 components are a LED and capacitors.

-What we need to do it this: remove the existing resistor and add a new one that connects
+What we need to do: remove the existing resistor and add a new one that connects

 to noise free 5V DC.
 USB offers 5V DC but there might be some noise so we add a small